coderanger1826/RouteRover/README.md

 # RouteRover

-Path Finder Visualizer is a web application that helps visualize the shortest path between a start node and a target node, considering user-generated wall nodes.
+RouteRover is a web application that helps visualize the shortest path between a start node and a target node, considering user-generated wall nodes.
 Users can choose between various pathfinding algorithms, adjust the speed of the visualization, set the pixel size of each node, and generate random mazes.

 ## Features